rust-lang/blog.rust-lang.org/posts/2020-10-14-lock-poisoning-survey.md

 What if `self.changes.push` didn't return normally?
 What if it panicked instead without actually doing anything?
 Then we'd return from `update_balance` early without restoring the balance invariant.
 That seems ok too, because a panic will start unwinding the thread it was called from, leaving no trace of any data it owned behind.
-No data means no broken invariants.
+Ignoring the `Drop` trait, no data means no broken invariants.
 Problem solved, right?

 What if our `Account` wasn't owned by that thread that panicked?